idaholab/moose/framework/doc/content/syntax/AuxKernels/index.md

 As is evident by the functionality detailed, the distinction between the two arises from the nature of the finite element shape functions.
-For Lagrange shape functions the DOF values correspond with the nodes, while for monomial shape functions the DOF values are not associated with nodes.
+For Lagrange shape functions the DOF values correspond with the nodes, while for elemental shape functions the DOF values are not associated with nodes.

 The same AuxKernel object can be designed work both as elemental or nodal, for example the `computeValue` method for the [FunctionAux.md] object properly handles using the correct spatial